 All residence halls on campus can access PAWS-Secure, the on-campus wireless system.

-What should my student bring to campus for the Internet?
+What should my student bring to campus for wired access to the Internet?

-Students should bring a Cat-5e or Cat-6 ethernet cable for wired connections within their room.
+Students should bring an ethernet cable for wired connections within their room.
 They do not need to bring a wireless router, switch or hub.
 These devices interfere with PAWS-Secure and are not needed to access wireless on campus.

 What kind of TV should my student bring for cable TV?

 University Cablevision is UGA's all-digital cable TV provider.
 Students in the residence halls have access to University Cablevision.